 The moment a rideshare driver accepts a ride request and drives to pick up their passenger, the coverage amount increases to $1,000,000 per accident.
 UM/UIM and Contingent Collision and Comprehensive are both in effect once Period 2 begins.

-Once a passenger enters the car up and until they are dropped off when their ride ends, coverage up to $1,000,000 applies.
-Both UM/UIM and Contingent Collision and Comprehensive remain in effect through Period 3.
+they are dropped off when their ride ends, coverage up to $1,000,000 applies.

 When the coronavirus pandemic began to spread in early 2020, Lyft added guidelines for rideshare drivers making essential deliveries, too.
 Essentially, a delivery is treated similarly to a passenger when it comes to insurance coverage.